Problem of the Week

-To me, a 'problem' is a question where it is not initially clear how to begin writing a solution.
+To me, a 'problem' is a question where it is not immediately clear how to begin writing a solution.
 The vast majority of questions that students are asked to answer during a maths course are exercises where they are simply practicing (exercising) a certain skill and/or some type of mathematical knowledge - and it is clear from the start how to set up a successful solution.
 Although most of the 'problems' that appear in this Problem of the Week set will not fully meet my idea of a true problem; each is closer to a 'problem' than to an 'exercise'.

 The level of problem solving will vary between questions but when writing these original questions, I am focusing on making some degree of resourceful thinking / problem solving necessary to successfully solve the 'problem'.
 Some problems - or part(s) of some problems - are more suitable for HL students than SL students.
 This will be clearly indicated in the problem.
 For example, problem of the week #1 asks for the volume of a solid of revolution in part (c).
 Solids of revolution are not in the SL syllabus for Analysis & Approaches - so, part (c) of Problem #1 has been marked as HL only.

 I strive to write problems that involve the application of mathematics contained within the Analysis & Approaches syllabus - so, most of these problems can assist students in preparing for external exams - Paper 1 (no GDC), Paper 2 (GDC allowed) and HL Paper 3 (GDC allowed).
 Whether a GDC is allowed or not is indicated for each problem.